Jess-Jake/random-recipe-app/README.md

 <h2>Main Page </h2>
 <img src="./assets/landing-page.png">
 <p>1.
 Users can type their ingredients in input box to save them into the container below.</p>
 <p>2.
-The container shows what users typed as their resouces to cook.</p>
+The container shows what users typed as their resources to cook with.</p>
 <p>3.
 'Clear All' button: It will clear all the ingredients in the container.</p>
 <p>4.
 'Random Recipe' button: It will display recipe display pop up page.</p>